 Powerless loved ones surround a dying child and pray — Life and Death dance together unnoticed, each desperately trying to lead.

 When the dance ends with the flute’s rising trill, Death stands back as Life steps forward.

 Then, with an unseen power, the lost child awakes from the abyss and reaches for loving arms; hopeful and joyous.

 Life and Death enter the next room and wonder, how will this dance end — with the flute…or the cello?

-This website offers a variety of snack-sized stories, and a variety of my art for sale.
-Little tidbits from my imagination in the shape of Flash fiction, cartoons and animations.
+This website offers a variety of my free snack-sized stories, and a variety of my art for sale.
+Little tidbits from my imagination in the shape of Flash fiction, cartoons, and animations.
 New stuff may pop-up at any time, but generally, it will be posted on a Wednesday, Thursday, or Friday — Enjoy, and of course, comments are welcome.